newaetech/CW305-Arm-DesignStart/README.md

 # Debugging
 The three LEDs located above the SMA connectors on the bottom of the CW305 provide some limited visibility into the target status:
 - Red LED (LED7): Cortex clock, should be periodically toggling.
 If it's constantly on or off, then the Cortex has no clock.
+The clock is generated on the CW305 itself.
+Check your modifications to the `Clocks_and_Resets` block.
 - Green LED (LED5): Cortex reset signal, should be off.
   If it's on, then the Cortex reset signal hasn't been released.
+Again, check your modifications to the `Clocks_and_Resets` block.
 - Blue LED (LED6): UART activity.
 Should see fast bursts of activity whenever there is UART traffic.
+Check your modifications to the `axi_uartlite_0` block.
+Inactivity can also be caused by mistakes in the bitfile update flow.

 If you get clean FPGA and software builds but yet the target isn't responding, here is a list of possible causes:
 - Did you [update the MMI file?](#update-mmi-file)
+- There are a number of scripts which move the executable generated by Keil towards its final destination in the FPGA bitfile; make sure these all ran
+  cleanly:
+     - Keil build outputs are in `v:/software/CW305_DesignStart/Build_Keil/objects`
+     - the `make_hex_a7.bat` script creates `bram_a7.elf` and `bram_a7.hex`
+       in `v:/software/CW305_DesignStart/Build_Keil` and in
+       `v:/hardware/CW305_designstart`
+     - the `make_prog_files.bat` script creates the final bitfile:
+       `v:/hardware/CW305_DesignStart/CW305_DesignStart.bit`
 - If the CFGITCMEN[1:0] inputs aren't properly assigned, the processor will attempt to fetch the program from the wrong place.
 - If the modifications to the `Clocks_and_Resets` blocks weren't done properly, clocks and resets may not be getting propagated correctly.
-Note that there are several internal resets.
+Note that there are several internal resets, not just the one which is routed to LED5

 If you're still stuck, try simulation, ILAs, or routing internal signals to the JP3 header.
 Simulation is probably the right choice, unless you enjoy